Complete Guide to Purple Shamrock Care and Growth

 Light is the single biggest variable for Purple Shamrock.
 Get it right and the leaves stay deeply colored, the plant stays compact, and flowering is generous.

-Ideal Lighting: Bright, indirect light with a few hours of gentle direct sun is the sweet spot.
-An east-facing window is almost perfect, since morning sun is soft and the rest of the day brings bright ambient light.
-A south or west window works too, as long as the plant sits a few feet back or behind a sheer curtain during the harshest afternoon hours.
+Bright, indirect light with a few hours of gentle direct sun is the sweet spot.
+An east window is nearly perfect, with soft morning sun and bright ambient light the rest of the day.
+A south or west window works too if the plant sits a few feet back or behind a sheer curtain during harsh afternoon hours.

 Purple Shamrock placed near a sheer-curtained window with bright filtered daylight illuminating its triangular burgundy leaves in a green ceramic pot with a heart motif